 Some say that in today’s entrepreneurial climate the old-fashioned idea of putting pen to paper and creating a business plan is yesterday’s news.
 Their argument is that the marketplace is too dynamic and you need to move quickly, spending your time focusing on your pitch.

 Additionally, for a number of startups, funding sources will be much calmer when you are able to put the plan in front of them and show them that you have thought through contingencies.
-Remember, you have to Polish that Diamond Idea and the time invested doing that will put you well on your way to completing that formal business plan.
+Remember, you have to Polish that Diamond Idea, and the time invested doing so will put you well on your way to completing that formal business plan.

-So the next question is always…what do I want in my business plan- what do my targets (investors/banks/potential partners) want to see?
+So the next question is always, “What do I want in my business plan?”
+Or, “What do my targets (investors/banks/potential partners) want to see?”